-- Monitoring and follow-up by the sponsor, number of visits at the site, scope and dates of the visits, content of the monitoring visit reports, visits log and monitoring plan.
+- a.
+Monitoring and follow-up by the sponsor, number of visits at the site, scope and dates of the visits, content of the monitoring visit reports, visits log and monitoring plan.

-- Actions recommended by the monitor.
+- b.
+Actions recommended by the monitor.

-- Audit certificates (from sponsor file)
+- c.
+Audit certificates (from sponsor file)

-1.7 Use of computerised systems
+1.7 Use of computerized systems

-If computerised systems have been used for the trial, validation status will be ascertained.
-Computers may be study specific and supplied by the sponsor (eCRFs, epatient diaries, IVRS, etc.) They may be site specific and part of the routine equipment of the site (medical records, on-line laboratory data, ECG recording, etc.)
+If computerized systems have been used for the trial, validation status will be ascertained.
+Computers may be study specific and supplied by the sponsor (eCRFs, e- patient diaries, IVRS, etc.) They may be site specific and part of the routine equipment of the site (medical records, online laboratory data, ECG recording, etc.)